What are Veneers?

 - Cost less than crowns

-There are several disadvantages that should also be considered in the consultation with the dentist:
+There are several disadvantages to address in your consultation with the dentist:

 - Porcelain veneers are more costly than composite resin veneers